jchaiken12/3D_cell_simulation/README.md

 For more installation instructions please refer to the simulation package folder README.

-There is a README in the package_simulation/mcell_projects/cellblender_addon for adding a nice addon to export geometry files from blender to python.
+There is a README in the package_simulation/mcell_projects/cellblender_addon for adding a nice addon to export geometry files from blender to a readable python file for the Mcell3/4 engine.
 Highly recommended for generating meshes for simulations.